Skip to main content

 }

-Surveyor attempts a brief database connection when analyzing Eloquent models, so it is not purely static analysis.
-Performance and memory usage are still being improved, and contributions in those areas are welcome.
+Because Surveyor attempts to connect to the database when analyzing Eloquent models, it’s not purely static analysis.
+Performance and memory usage are also under active improvement, and contributions are welcome.

-laravel/ranger wraps Surveyor and provides a high-level introspection library that walks through your entire Laravel application, collecting information about routes, models, enums, broadcast events, environment variables, and Inertia.js components.
+laravel/ranger wraps surveyor to provide a high-level library that walks through your entire Laravel application and collects information on routes, models, enums, broadcast events, environment variables, Inertia components, and more.

 Installation